falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 Finally, they are also able to push a new async event to libsinsp main loop, to store data in state tables.

 ## Test-infra revamp
+Let me once again start from the thanksgiving: Massimiliamo Giovagnoli and Samuele Cappellin did a tremendous job to improve our infra.
+Prow is now lighter, quicker and less issue-prone.
+Multiple prow jobs were moved to github action to improve cluster efficiency; moreover, drivers building jobs are now much less frequently killed (basically never).
+Also, arm64 drivers are now built on arm64 nodes, without using qemu, speeding up the build time.
+At the same time, resources allocated to the cluster were enlarged, with autoscaling limits now set to 20 arm nodes and 20 x86 nodes.
+Indeed, we can now deliver weekly new driver's artifacts much quicker than before!
+Finally, the cluster does now expose grafana dashboards for monitoring purposes: https://monitoring.prow.falco.org/.

 ## What's Next? 🔮